 4. They Take Slightly Longer to Process than Magnetic Stripe Cards

-While the magnetic stripe can process payments almost instantly, EMV chip transactions can take up to 15 seconds to complete.
+While the magnetic stripe can process payments almost instantly, EMV chip transactions take up to 15 seconds to complete.
 EMV chips must remain in the terminal until the transaction is finalized, while magnetic stripes can be swiped and removed in one motion.
-The reason for the delay is because EMV chips need time to encrypt the information, which protects data in a way magnetic stripes are unable to accomplish.
+The delay occurs because EMV chips need time to encrypt the information, which protects data in a way magnetic stripes cannot.

 5. They Are Used Globally

 EMV chip card implementation is a growing process.
-In December 2015, 1.4 billion EMV cards were circulated globally.
-By June 2016, that number increased to 4.8 billion.
+In December 2015, 1.4 billion EMV cards were circulating globally.
+By June 2016, that number had increased to 4.8 billion.